Music has charms to soothe the savage breast

 However, that isn't the end of the story as the commonly circulated 'music has charms to soothe a savage beast' can't be said to be entirely incorrect.
 Many years before Congreve published his poem, the Latin epic poem Pharsalia, which was written by the Roman poet Lucan, contained lines which must have been Congreve's source.
-The poem was Englished, that is, translated into English, by the English courtier Thomas May and published in several editions in the 1620s.
+The poem was Englished, that is, translated into English, by the English courtier Thomas May and published in several editions in the 1620s and 30s.
 It includes these lines:

 ...Whose charming voice and matchless musick mov'd